MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

   <figcaption>Data access speeds: RAM provides orders of magnitude better performance than disk or network storage.</figcaption>
 </figure>

 This massive performance advantage makes memory management not just an optimization concern, but a fundamental aspect of Spark application design.
-Get it wrong, and your job will crawl; get it right, and you'll wonder why anyone still uses MapReduce.
+Get it wrong and your job will crawl; get it right and you'll wonder why anyone still uses MapReduce.

 ## The memory management hierarchy